Sabrinas Organizing

 Get rid of distractions

-If your child does not want to help with the chores, it would be a good idea to find out what it is that is distracting them.
+If your child does not want to help with the chores, it would be a good idea to find out what is distracting them.
 Nowadays, it means gadgets and electronics need to be confiscated.
-You can always give it back to them once they are done helping with the household chores.
+You can always give it back to them once they've finished helping with the household chores.

-It is also ideal to briefly discuss things with your kids and ask them what's distracting them and hindering them from doing the assigned tasks.
-From there, you can help them find ways to get the chores done.
+It's also ideal to briefly discuss things with your kids and ask them what's distracting them and hindering them from completing the assigned tasks.
+From there, you can help them find ways to complete the chores.

 Work as a team

-If a chore takes more than 15 minutes, you can make it 30 minutes, so it's less stressful for them.
-It is important to remember that kids will typically need more time to get chores done.
-Your end goal should be teaching them how to do the chores correctly.
+If a chore takes more than 15 minutes, you can allocate 30 minutes to it, making it less stressful for them.
+It is essential to remember that children typically require more time to complete chores.
+Your ultimate goal should be to teach them how to do the chores correctly.
 It will also help if you teach them one step at a time so they don't get overwhelmed.

-As mentioned earlier, many parents now use kids' chore apps to assign tasks to their kids and pay them at the same time.
-Some chore apps not only allow kids to earn money for helping it also introduces them to key financial concepts like spending, saving, investing, and even donating money.
+As mentioned earlier, many parents now use kids' chore apps to assign and pay their kids' tasks simultaneously.
+Some chore apps not only allow kids to earn money for helping, but they also introduce them to key (affiliate) financial concepts, such as spending, saving, investing, and even donating money.

 Create a structure

-A structure is vital when it comes to completing household chores.
+Structure is vital when it comes to completing household chores.
 That said, there should be a set time when chores are to be done.
-It would be a good idea for starters to ensure the bed has been made and the room is tidy before allowing your kids to use any gadgets or play any video games.
+For starters, it would be a good idea to ensure the bed is made and the room is tidy before allowing your kids to use any gadgets or play video games.

-Teaching them to finish their chores first before they can have free time is essential so they'll learn which tasks to prioritize.
-Keep in mind that it is recommended that they need to work through the mundane to get to something exciting and not the other way around.
+It is essential to teach them to finish their chores before they can have free time, so they'll learn which tasks to prioritize.
+Remember that it is recommended to work through the mundane to get to something exciting, rather than the other way around.

 There is one instance where you can use doing chores as a consequence.
 For example, if your kid does something wrong to another sibling, you can ask them to take care of their sibling's chores to make amends.
 Doing so is a good way of saying, "I was wrong, and I'll take care of your chores to show my sincerity."